-The Committee currently consists of Messrs.
+The Compensation Committee currently consists of Messrs.
 Byrne, Ryan and Zeitlin, with Mr. Zeitlin serving as the Chair.
 The members of the Committee have significant experience in compensation matters from their service as directors, executive officers and/or advisors to various public and private companies, and the Committee members collectively have extensive experience with the Company and its compensation matters.
-The Committee's agenda and meeting calendar are determined by the Committee, with input as appropriate from Mr. Healey, who attends meetings at the request of the Committee.
-In his capacity as Chairman and Chief Executive Officer, Mr. Healey participates in discussions with the Committee concerning the compensation of other members of executive management and the design of our incentive plans, but does not participate in discussions regarding his own performance goals, contributions or compensation, which occur in executive sessions of the Committee and in meetings of the Committee with our Compensation Consultant.
+The Committee's agenda and meeting calendar are determined by the Committee, with input as appropriate from our Executive Chairman, Mr. Healey, as well as our Chief Executive Officer, Mr. Dalton, who attend meetings at the request of the Committee to participate in discussions concerning the compensation of other members of executive management and the design of our incentive plans, but do not participate in discussions regarding their own compensation, which occur in executive sessions of the Committee and in meetings of the Committee with our Compensation Consultant.
 The Committee also invites Mr. Billings, General Counsel and Secretary, to attend certain meetings to discuss the design, implementation and administration of our incentive plans.
 The Committee has the sole authority to approve the compensation of our named executive officers and the performance goals related to such plans and programs.